OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 3.4 PTP setup(optional)

-Precision Time Protocol (PTP) provides global microsecond accuracy timing of all essences.
-Typical deployment include a PTP grandmaster within the network, and clients use tools(ex. ptp4l) to sync with the grandmaster.
-This library also include a built-in PTP implementation, sample app provide a option to enable it, see 3.6 for how to enable.
+The Precision Time Protocol (PTP) enables global microsecond accuracy timing of all essences and is typically deployed with a PTP grandmaster within the network, while clients use tools such as ptp4l to synchronize with it.
+This library also includes a built-in PTP implementation, and a sample application provides an option to enable it.
+See section 3.6 for instructions on how to enable it.

-The built-in PTP is disabled as default, it will use the system time source(clock_gettime) provide by user application as PTP clock.
-If built-in PTP is enabled, it will select the internal NIC time as PTP source.
+By default, the built-in PTP is disabled, and the user application's system time source (clock_gettime) is used as the PTP clock.
+However, if the built-in PTP is enabled, the internal NIC time will be selected as the PTP source.

 #### 3.4.1 ptp4l setup sample